 Dr. Pesavento has taken extensive coursework in pelvic physical therapy and was one of the country's first Pelvic Rehabilitation Practitioners Certified (PRPC) clinical specialists, giving her the distinction of being a board certified expert in the field of pelvic rehabilitation.
+She stays very active in education, not only taking extensive continuing education, but serving as a Teaching Assistant for years for the renowned Herman & Wallace Pelvic Rehabilitation Institute.
 Her specialty training has included: pelvic floor dysfunction, incontinence (urinary and fecal), pelvic organ prolapse, constipation, chronic pelvic pain, interstitial cystitis/painful bladder syndrome, overactive bladder, levator ani syndrome, pudendal nerve entrapment and neuralgia, coccydynia, dyspareunia (pain with intercourse), vaginismus, post-operative pain and scarring (hysterectomy, oopherectomy, episiotomy, cesarean or c-section, etc.), pregnancy/postpartum management, and vulvovaginal disease (ie. vulvodynia, lichen sclerosis/ planus, vestibulodynia).
 Although she now exclusively works on pelvic, low back, hip and abdominal issues, Dr. Pesavento’s background was in orthopedics and biomechanics.
 This has proven to be a perfect complement to these women’s health conditions as most, if not all of them, coexist with other musculoskeletal issues, such as low back and hip pain and dysfunction, and improper pelvic alignment.
 As she is committed to clinical excellence through her ongoing professional education, Dr. Pesavento returned to school to earn her Doctorate in Physical Therapy (DPT) from Shenandoah University in 2008.
 And, prior to earning her Master’s of Science in Physical Therapy (MSPT) from University of Miami School of Medicine in 1994, where she graduated with the distinction of high academic honors, she earned a BA in Psychology from Lehigh University in 1991.
 Since then she received her certification in Manual Trigger Point Therapy and Dry Needling (also called Intramuscular Manual Therapy or IMT).
 She also served as an adjunct faculty member teaching in the Department of Physical Therapy at Marymount University in the 1999-2000 and 2000-2001 academic years.
 She has also served as a lab assistant for Herman & Wallace Pelvic Rehabilitation Institute's Pelvic Floor series to teach other PT's how to diagnose and treat pelvic floor issues.

 Dr. Pesavento is the very proud mother of two wonderful children.